ryanchynoweth44/AirflowExample/Docs/02_ConfigureWorkspace.md

     airflow webserver --port 8080
     ```

-1. **Airflow Scheduler**: The airflow scheduler will automatically pick up and run any new DAGs in your `dag` folder i.e. dag folder located in your `AIRFLOW_HOME` directory.
+1. **Airflow Scheduler**: The airflow scheduler will automatically pick up and run any new DAGs in your `dags` folder i.e. dags folder located in your `AIRFLOW_HOME` directory.
 To run the scheduler in union with the UI, you will need to separate terminals both set with the same `AIRFLOW_HOME` directory, then simply execute the following command:
     ```
     airflow scheduler
     ```

+You have now configured your development environment.
+Check out the next portion of the demo with a  [hello world example](./03_HelloWorld.md).